avh4/elm-format/README.md

   ```clojure
   [:editor.elm "ctrl-s" :save :elm-format :elm.lint]
   ```
-  * Search for "App: Reload keymaps" in the Commands Window to effect the changes.
-Alternatively, restart LigthTable.
+  * Search for "App: Reload keymaps" in the Commands Window to apply the changes (or restart LightTable).

 ### elm-mode installation